 Now it's time to add the fluffy stuff:

 - Starting at the narrow tip of the wire cage, hot glue garland.

-- Continue applying hot glue to back of garland every few inches, pressing it onto the wire frame.
+- Continue applying hot glue to the back of the garland every few inches, pressing it onto the wire frame.
 This is the part of the project that will take the longest.

 - Continue wrapping and gluing.
-At some point, you'll run out of wire frame to which the garland can be adhered.
+At some point, you'll run out of wireframe to which the garland can adhere.

 - Hot glue the rows of garland to one another, allowing time to dry before moving on.